-Autumn 01 Autumn 02 Weeks 1 - 7 (7 weeks) Weeks 8 - 14 (7 weeks) Unit 9.1: Cyber Security Unit 9.2: Networks Advanced This unit takes the learners on an eye-opening journey of discovery about techniques used by cybercriminals to steal data, disrupt systems, and infiltrate networks.
+Autumn 01 Autumn 02 Weeks I - 7 (7 Weeks) Weeks 8 - 14 (7 weeks) This unit takes the learners on an eye-opening journey of discovery about techniques used by cybercriminals to steal data, disrupt systems, and infiltrate networks.
 The learners will start by considering the value of their data to organisations and what they might use it for.
 They will then look at social engineering techniques used by cybercriminals to try to trick users into giving away their personal data.
 The unit will look at the more common cybercrimes such as hacking, DDoS attacks, and malware, as well as looking at methods to protect ourselves and our networks against these attacks.
 This unit begins by defining a network and addressing the benefits of networking, before covering how data is transmitted across networks using protocols.
 The types of hardware required are explained, as is wired and wireless data transmission.
 Learners will develop an understanding of the terms 'internet' and 'World Wide Web', and of the key services and protocols used.
-Content Content KNOWLEDGE KNOWLEDGE Explain the difference between data and information Identify what happens to data entered online Explain the need for the Data Protection Act Recognise how human errors pose security risks to data Define hacking in the context of cyber security Explain how a DDoS attack can impact users of online services Explain the need for the Computer Misuse Act List the common malware threats Examine how different types of malware causes problems for computer systems Explain how networks can be protected from common security threats Identify the most effective methods to prevent cyberattacks SKILLS: Comparison/Analysis Define what a computer network is and explain how data is transmitted between computers across networks Define 'protocol' and provide examples of non-networking protocols Define 'bandwidth', using the appropriate units for measuring the rate at which data is transmitted, and discuss familiar examples where bandwidth is important Define what the internet is Explain how data travels between computers across the internet Describe key words such as 'protocols', 'packets', and 'addressing' Explain the difference between the internet, its services, and the World Wide Web Describe how services are provided over SKILLS: Comparison/Analysis Implement strategies to minimise the risk of data being compromised through human error Describe how services are provided over the internet List some of these services and the context in which they are used
+Content Content KNOWLEDGE KNOWLEDGE Explain the difference between data and information Identify what happens to data entered online Explain the need for the Data Protection Act Recognise how human errors pose security risks to data Define hacking in the context of cyber security Explain how a DDoS attack can impact users of online services Explain the need for the Computer Misuse Act List the common malware threats Examine how different types of malware causes problems for computer systems Explain how networks can be protected from common security threats Identify the most effective methods to prevent cyberattacks Define what a computer network is and explain how data is transmitted between computers across networks Define 'protocol' and provide examples of non-networking protocols Define 'bandwidth', using the appropriate units for measuring the rate at which data is transmitted, and discuss familiar examples where bandwidth is important Define what the internet is Explain how data travels between computers across the internet Describe key words such as 'protocols', 'packets', and 'addressing' Explain the difference between the internet, its services, and the World Wide Web SKILLS: Comparison/Analysis Describe how services are provided over Implement strategies to minimise the risk of data being compromised through human error the internet List some of these services and the context in which they are used

-Year 9 Big Picture - Compute er Science Identify strategies to reduce the chance of a brute force attack being successful Question how malicious bots can have an impact on societal issues Compare security threats against probability and the potential impact to organisations Explain the term 'connectivity' as the capacity for connected devices ('Internet of Things') to collect and share information about me with or without my knowledge (including microphones, cameras, and geolocation) Describe how internet-connected devices can affect me SKILLS: Identify and compare key Hardware needed List examples of the hardware necessary for connecting devices to networks Compare wired to wireless connections and list examples of specific technologies currently used to implement such connections Mini Test - MCQ Cyber Security Mini Test Week: MCQ Networks Revise for Big Test 1 in Spr 1: Various Questions on Cyber Security & Networks Spring 01 Spring 02 Weeks 15-21(6 weeks) Weeks 22-26 (Spring 02) - (5 weeks) Unit 9.3: Planning Interactive Media Products In this unit, learners will first develop pre-production skills used in the digital media industries.
-They will learn the importance of understanding the client's requirements, planning, developing timeframes and deadlines, and the techniques involved in these processes Students will be introduced to Vocational Assessment Unit 9.4:Creating Imedia Products: Image/Video Learners will develop their learning from last term and progress to learn about a number of the different software tools used within this sector, and learn how to use them to fulfil basic client briefs.
-Learners will then apply this knowledge and develop their own digital media creation from a set of provided briefs.
-They will present their creation to the group and assess each other's projects in terms of their effectiveness at meeting the aims of the brief.
+Identify strategies to reduce the chance of a brute force attack being successful Question how malicious bots can have an impact on societal issues Compare security threats against probability and the potential impact to organisations Explain the term 'connectivity' as the capacity for connected devices ('Internet of Things') to collect and share information about me with or without my knowledge (including microphones, cameras, and geolocation) Describe how internet-connected devices can affect me SKILLS: Identify and compare key Hardware needed List examples of the hardware necessary for connecting devices to networks Compare wired to wireless connections and list examples of specific technologies currently used to implement such connections with rest week cyber security Willin Test week.
+McQ Networks Revise for Big Test 1 in Spr 1: Various Questions on Cyber Security & Networks Revise for Big Test 1 in Spr 1: Various Questions on Cyber Security & Networks Spring 01 Revise for Big Test 1 in Spr 1: Various Questions on Cyber Security & Networks Spring 02